Code-Institute-Submissions/Root-One/README.md

 ### What is the app for?

 This app is an e-commerce web app for Root One foods.
-Root One Foods is a food production start up currently in
+Root One Foods is a food production start up currently specialising in chickpea based pasta.

 ### What does it do?

+The app will serve as a place for users to:
+	- Learn about Root One, who they are, and what they do.
+	- Check updates on the companies products
+	- View Root One's social media platforms
+	- Take a look at Root One's products and choose to buy them using PayPal
+	- View Recipes posted by Root One as well as being able to comment on certain recipes.
+	- Register and log in to the site in order to make payments to purchase products.

 ### How does it work?

+This is an App using the Django frame work to host a dynamic, multi functional web app made up of multiple python packages.
+Python packages used are:
+	- Accounts - For managing user accounts as well as super users.
+	- Paypal store - For managing paypal payments from users.
+	- Products - For managing product libraries
+	- Recipes Blog - A blog to post recipes for users to view and comment on.

+Packages are rendered into views and displayed in the frontend using templates written in HTML, CSS and Javascript.

 ## Features

 ### Existing features

 - User based
-    - Interactive Graphs
+    - Register to become member of the site
+    - Log in and Log out of account
+    - Purchase Products using Pay Pal
+    - Comment on Recipes

 - Display features
     - Home page
+    - Home Page Updates Using Flat Pages
-    - Dashboard page containting interactive graphs
+    - About Us page
+	- View of Recipes posted on the Recipes Blog
-    - Analysis of Graphs and plans
+	- View of current product range
     - Contact page
-    - Interactive graphs:
-    	- Selectors for Donation County and Donation District
-    	- Number displays to show total number of donations and amount in donations in USD
-        - Number of donations over 5 years in USD (Line Graph)
-        - Resource allocation by metro type (Row Graph)
-        - Resource allocation by Primary Subject (Row Graph)
-        - Allocation by Poverty (Pie)
-        - Year Selector (Pie)

 ## Tech Used